 Via di Villa Lauchli 180

-Curriculum: American High School Diploma, AP; IB-Diploma; private Catholic school with spacious and well tended grounds and large, light classrooms; good facilities, fairly central to Rome.
+Curriculum: American High School Diploma, AP; IB-Diploma; co-ed, 5-18 years old.
+Private Catholic school with spacious and well tended grounds and large, light classrooms; good facilities, fairly central to Rome.
 It prides itself on its ability to cater for individual needs and get good results without being a selective school.
 Italians and locally living expats who want their children to learn in English may find that the playground language is Italian due to the large number of Italians attending this school.
-Lots of well-heeled Italian kids, lots with their own cars or taken by nannies, Private, Co-ed, 5-18 years old.
+Lots of well-heeled Italian kids, lots with their own cars or taken by nannies.

 Rome International School